T

 restaurant

 Enjoy a traditional Vietnamese lunch as part of your Mekong Delta tour.
-Typically, this includes regional specialties such as fresh river fish, spring rolls, and local vegetables, offering a taste of authentic delta cuisine.
+Dishes often feature fresh local produce and river fish.

 1. Morning